ba66e77/wordleSolver/README.md

 4. Repeat process until you have the solve, then kill the application with `ctrl+C`

 ### example
 > Booting up.
-Just a sec while I load all the things.dleSolver.py
+Just a sec while I load all the things.
 >
 > Ready to go.
 Start with arose
 >